Scapular of Our Lady of Mount Carmel: Historical difficulties

-According to traditional accounts, the Blessed Virgin Mary appeared at Cambridge to Simon Stock, who was Prior General of the Carmelite Order in the middle of the 13th century.
-The earliest reference to this tradition, dating from the late 14th century, states that "St. Simon was an Englishman, a man of great holiness and devotion, who always in his prayers asked the Virgin to favor his Order with some singular privilege.
-The Virgin appeared to him holding the Scapular in her hand saying, 'This is for you and yours a privilege; the one who dies in it will be saved.'"
+According to traditional accounts, the Blessed Virgin Mary appeared at Cambridge to St. Simon Stock, a man not otherwise documented in historical record, but often described as a Prior General of the Carmelite Order in the middle of the 13th century.
+The legend states that the Virgin appeared to Stock, holding the Scapular, and promised that all who wear it will be spared suffering in Purgatory.

-The scapular vision to Simon Stock

-The first mention of the vision appears in the late 14th century, almost 150 years after the date in 1251 when it is sometimes stated to have occurred, and is not noted in the earliest accounts of Simon Stock's life and miracles.
-The history of the Carmelite habit and legislation and discussion relating to it within the order during that time span, do not mention nor seem to imply a tradition about the Blessed Virgin giving the Scapular to the Carmelites, nor do the notable Carmelite writers of the 14th century, such as John Baconthorpe, mention the scapular.
+The first mention of the vision appeared almost 150 years after the date in 1251 when it is said to have occurred and is not noted in the earliest accounts of Simon Stock's life and miracles.
+The history of the Carmelite habit and legislation concerning it do not mention a tradition about the Blessed Virgin giving the Scapular to the Carmelites.
+Notable Carmelite writers of the 14th century do not mention the scapular.
 History even records an instance in 1375 when an English Carmelite named Nicholas Hornby engaged in a public debate with a Dominican friar in which Hornby ridiculed Dominican claims to have received their habit from the Blessed Virgin—this was a claim common to several different orders in the Middle Ages.
 Hornby showed no sign of being aware of any similar claim that had been made by a fellow English Carmelite in the preceding century.

-Amidst confusing evidence, it has been suggested that some other Carmelite than Simon Stock had a mystical vision, the story of which was later associated with him.
-A Dominican history compiled by Gerard of Frachet in 1259–1260 tells of the 1237 drowning death of the Dominican Jordan of Saxony off the coast of Acre, Israel (near Mount Carmel), and mentions "a certain brother of the Order of Carmel" who was tempted to abandon his vocation because God had permitted this to happen to so holy a man; Jordan was said to have appeared then to the brother in a vision, reassuring him that "all who serve the Lord Jesus Christ to the end will be saved."
-Gerard concludes: "the brother himself, and the prior of the same Order, brother Simon, a religious and truthful man, have related these things to our friars."
-This story which bears a notable similarity to the traditional story of the scapular vision and promise of salvation, with obvious differences, is one of very few known references.